Pranav2302/Recipe_sharing/README.md

 Recipe Management
 Recipes include detailed information such as:

 Title and description
-Ingredients list with measurements
-Step-by-step instructions
 Preparation and cooking times
 Difficulty level
 Serving size
-Categories/tags
 Featured image
-PDF Generation
 Each recipe can be downloaded as a beautifully formatted PDF document that includes:

 Recipe details and image
-Ingredients with measurements
-Step-by-step instructions
 Cooking information
 Author details